EU insurance watchdog monitoring markets, exposures

+* China central bank met smaller exchanges (Adds Cryptocompare quote and data in pars 14-16)

-COLOGNE, Germany The European Union's insurance watchdog is closely checking risks to insurance companies as the euro zone's sovereign debt crisis rumbles on, a top official at the watchdog said on Tuesday.
+COLOGNE, Germany, Sept 13 The European Union's insurance watchdog is closely checking risks to insurance companies as the euro zone's sovereign debt crisis rumbles on, a top official at the watchdog said on Tuesday.

 "We are monitoring on an intra-day basis information that comes from markets, not only from insurance companies but financials in general," Carlos Montalvo, executive director of the European Insurance and Occupational Pensions Authority (EIOPA), told journalists on the margins of an insurance conference.